Sv443-Network/UserUtils/README-greasyfork.md

 ## UserUtils
-Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, modify the DOM more easily and more.
+Library with various utilities for userscripts - register listeners for when CSS selectors exist, intercept events, manage persistent user configurations, modify the DOM more easily and more.
 Contains builtin TypeScript declarations.
 Webpack compatible and supports ESM and CJS.
 Licensed under the [MIT license.](https://github.com/Sv443-Network/UserUtils/blob/main/LICENSE.txt)